Nonlinear Invariant Risk Minimization: A Causal Approach: Problem Setup

 From a practical perspective, let us take a closer look at Case 3.
 As we do not know in advance that regressing on $X_1$ alone will lead to an invariant predictor, in practice we may do the regression on all the available data $(X_1^e, X_2^e)$.
 As explained, when $\sigma_i(e)\neq 0$ for $i=1,2,3$, this fails to generalize.
 Indeed, no empirical risk minimization (ERM) algorithm (i.e., purely minimizing training error) \citep{Vapnik95} would work in this setting.
 Invariant Causal Prediction (ICP) methods \citep{peters2015causal} also do not work, since as argued by \citet{arjovsky2019invariant}, the noise variance in $Y$ may change across environments.
 To this end, \citet{arjovsky2019invariant} proposed IRM.
 As aforementioned, however, IRM and IRMG guarantee generalization to unseen environments only in the linear setting, while we consider the case where both $\Phi$ and $w$ are from the class of nonlinear models.

-A more straightforward way to understand the motivating example is in its corresponding graphical representation\footnote{The relation between SEM and its graphical representation is formally defined in Appendix \ref{appendix:dfn}.}, as shown in Fig.~\ref{fig:toy_gt}.
-Following \citet{peters2015causal}, we treat the environment as a random variable $E$, where $E$ could be any information specific to the environment.
-For simplicity, we let $E$ be the environment index, i.e., $E \in \{1, \ldots, N\}$ and $N$ is the number of training environments.
-Note that here we consider $E$ as a surrogate variable \citep{zhang2017causal,huang2020causal}.
-In fact, a more practical version appearing in real world problems is present in Fig.~\ref{fig:toy_uc}, where the true variables $\{X_1, X_2\}$ are unobserved and we only can observe their transformation $\boldsymbol{O}$, which is a function of $\{X_1, X_2\}$.
-In this case, even if $Y$ is not affected by $E$ (i.e., remove the edge $E \rightarrow Y$), applying ICP to $\boldsymbol{O}$ still fails, since each variable (i.e., each dimension) of $\boldsymbol{O}$ is jointly influenced by both $X_1$ and $X_2$.
+Another way to understand Model 1 is through its graphical representation\footnote{The relation between SEM and its graphical representation is formally defined in Appendix \ref{appendix:dfn}.}, as shown in Fig.~\ref{fig:toy_gt}.
+We treat the environment as a random variable $E$, where $E$ could be any information specific to the environment \citep{Storkey,peters2015causal,zhang2017causal,huang2020causal}.
+For simplicity, we let $E$ be the environment index, i.e., $E \in \{1, \ldots, N\}$, where $N$ is the number of training environments.
+A more realistic version appearing in many settings is shown in Fig.~\ref{fig:toy_uc}, where the true variables $\{X_1, X_2\}$ are unobserved and we can only observe their transformation $\boldsymbol{O}$.
+In this case, Invariant Causal Prediction (ICP) \citep{peters2015causal} will fail when applied to $\boldsymbol{O}$, even when $Y$ is not affected by $E$ (i.e., the edge $E \rightarrow Y$ is removed).
+The reason is that each variable (i.e., each dimension) of $\boldsymbol{O}$ is jointly influenced by both $X_1$ and $X_2$ so that ICP is unable to find the variables containing the information only about $X_1$ by searching for a subset of variables $\boldsymbol{O}$.
 By contrast, both IRM and IRMG work, as long as the transformation is linear.
 These findings are also empirically illustrated in Section \ref{sect:syn_data}.
+We now go even further and consider a more general causal graph in which $\boldsymbol{Y}$ can have more than one parent or child.